mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 angular-bootstrap-scrolling-tabs
 ================================

 Angular directives for making Bootstrap 3 Tabs or AngularUI Bootstrap Tabs scroll horizontally rather than wrap.
+(Note that jQuery is required, not just JQLite.)

 Here's what they look like: